June 20, 2023

 Of note, it is imperative that clinicians should treat patients with type 2 diabetes and obesity aggressively to prevent long-term sequelae of both chronic diseases.
 However, these treatments do not have to be mutually exclusive as the initial treatment modalities for both obesity and type 2 diabetes (as per their respective algorithms) include weight loss interventions such as diet and exercise.
 Moving further with the treatment processes and with the popularity of obesity currently in the mainstream; it would be apropos for clinicians to look at comorbidities more closely when choosing agents for treating obesity.
 Examples of this include the selection of GLP-1 agonist medications in obese patients with type 2 diabetes.
 As per current literature, this class of medications tends to show blood glucose control, weight loss, and cardiac benefits for patients with coronary artery disease.

-In conclusion; by working to develop an approach to obesity treatment that is tailored to each patient, clinicians can play a significant role to help reduce the risk of developing type 2 diabetes and improving the overall health and well-being of their patients.
+In conclusion; by working to develop an approach to obesity treatment that is tailored to each patient, clinicians can play a significant role in helping reduce the risk of developing type 2 diabetes and improving the overall health and well-being of their patients.

 For additional information, the OMA website is a significant resource for addressing type 2 diabetes and obesity.
 The Obesity Algorithm is also useful for learning about the comorbidities associated with obesity, especially type 2 diabetes.